iQuerz/Files-Sync/README.md

 # Files-Sync

+## What's new?
+-Server is now async - instruction #1 doesn't stand true anymore.

-## If you wish to use this on your device (which i really don't recommend), please follow the instructions first.
+## If you wish to use this on your device (which I really don't recommend), please follow the instructions first.

 #### 1)
  The form doesn't use async events.
 That means, when you click on the "push" button and start sending files, except if using a debugger, the app will crash if you try to do anything before it sums up the sending.
 Maybe I'll update it in the future.